You want smart political talk without the meltdowns?

 Of course there is.

-And you know, I think most serious people understand that.
+And, you know, I think most serious people understand that.

-This was uh research started by a Republican donor during the Republican primary.
+This was research started by a Republican donor during the Republican primary.

-And then when Trump got the nomination uh for the Republican Party, uh the people doing it came to My campaign lawyer and said, you know, would you like us to continue it?
+And then when Trump got the nomination for the Republican Party, the people doing it came to my campaign lawyer and said, you know, would you like us to continue it?

-And and he said yes.
+And he said yes.

 He's an experienced lawyer.

-He knows what the law is, he knows what opposition research is.
+He knows what the law is.

-And you know, from my perspective, it didn't come out before the election, as we all know.
+And, you know, from my perspective, it didn't come out before the election, as we all know.

 So I know that voters should have had that information.

-That's something that may have influenced some people, and it's part of what happens uh in a campaign where you get information that may or may not be useful, and you try to make sure anything you put out in the public arena is accurate.
+And it's part of what happens in a campaign where you get information that may or may not be useful and you try to make sure anything you put out in the public arena is accurate.

-Oh, okay, but it hasn't, and there's no evidence still, and it's a year later and it never ends.
+And it's a year later and it never ends.

-And here she's admitting, oh yeah, of course I paid for the dirt dossier, propaganda, lies, fusion, GPS oh, and by the way, I was that was during the time I was robbing the primary election from poor Bernie Sanders.
+Oh, and by the way, that was during the time I was robbing the primary election from poor Bernie Sanders.

-Congressman Matt Gates of Florida wants Mueller to recuse himself from the special counsel investigating Trump, as uh you heard, and uh Mr. Gates, welcome to the program.
+Congressman Matt Gates of Florida wants Mueller to recuse himself from the special counsel investigating Trump, as you heard.

 How are you?

-Oh, it's great to be on, Sean.
+Well, it's great to be on, Sean.

-Anyway, Mueller, we knew now know that they had an FBI informant inside of Putin's network in the United States.
+Anyway, Mueller, we now know that they had an FBI informant inside of Putin's network in the United States.

 Crimes like bribery, extortion, racketeering, money laundering was all going on, and they knew it.

-That means Eric Holder had to know it, and they still allowed this sale a year later to go through.
+And they still allowed this sale a year later to go through.

 Does that now implicate him?

-It it certainly does, Sean.
+It certainly does, Sean.

-I have called for Robert Mueller to step down because we are at risk of a coup d'etat in this country if we allow totally unaccountable people to undermine the duly elected president of the United States when they have clear conflicts that any lawyer would recognize.
+I have called for Robert Mueller to step down because we are at risk of a coup d'état in this country if we allow totally unaccountable people to undermine the duly elected president of the United States when they have clear conflicts that any lawyer would recognize.

-As you have been pointing out on your show, Sean, since 2009, we had evidence that the Russians were trying to undermine our uranium assets, and that the specific tools that they were using were bribery and extortion.
+As you have been pointing out on your show, Sean, since 2009, we had evidence that the Russians were trying to undermine our uranium assets and that the specific tools that they were using were bribery and extortion.

 At the same time, you had hundreds of thousands of dollars going to Bill Clinton.

-And oh, by the way, Robert Mueller, Justice Department was stopping a confidential informant who had this information from coming forward and telling Congress and the American people.
+And oh, by the way, Robert Mueller, Justice Department, was stopping a confidential informant who had this information from coming forward and telling Congress and the American people.

-And so now it's absolutely impossible for Robert Mueller to continue to investigate Russia's connections to the United States to their connections to the 2016 election and all of this ancillary information because you can't scrutinize a deal that you were a part of.
+And so now it's absolutely impossible for Robert Mueller to continue to investigate Russia's connections to the United States, to their connections to the 2016 election, and all of this ancillary information because you can't scrutinize a deal that you were a part of.

-I agree, and all of that, you know, certainly is it put in the background, unfortunately, and I'm I'm not even happy with the House bill on the economic plan.
+And I'm not even happy with the House bill on the economic plan.

 I mean, it's getting worse and worse by the day, which is unfortunate.

-You know, I mean it was pretty good on the corporate side, individuals getting clobbered with this so-called tax cut.
+You know, I mean, it was pretty good on the corporate side.

-So he can't investigate himself, nor can he investigate Rod Rosenstein who knew, nor could he investigate Eric Holder, who knew.
+But Robert Mueller did know, so he can't investigate himself, nor can he investigate Rod Rosenstein, who knew, nor could he investigate Eric Holder, who knew.

 I mean, who's going to put them under oath?

-Well, uh as late as July 27th, the chairman of the judiciary and 19 other members of the Judiciary Committee signed a letter demanding that Jeff Sessions appoint a special counsel to investigate fusion GPS and Uranium One deal.
+Well, as late as July 27th, the chairman of the judiciary and 19 other members of the Judiciary Committee signed a letter demanding that Jeff Sessions appoint a special counsel to investigate fusion GPS and the Uranium One deal.

 We have still not received a response from Jeff Sessions.